 Aims of physics and its relation to civil engineering.
+Mechanical concepts, properties of matter, atomic structure, elasticity, plasticity, fracture of solids; surface tension and viscosity of fluids, electrical and magnetic forces, electromagnetism, DC and AC circuits, digital electronics.
 Simple harmonic motion and its relation to wave motion.
-Electrical and magnetic forces, Electromagnetism DC and AC circuits, bridges.
-Application of waves to physical optics to explain such phenomena as diffraction, interference and polarization.
-Holography.
 Acoustic and mechanical waves, attenuation, velocity of propagation.
 Elastic moduli.
-Nondestructive testing, instrumentation, techniques and theory.
+Non-destructive testing, instrumentation, techniques and theory.
 Emphasis on the physics involved in non-destructive testing and the aspects of vibration important to civil engineering.